mensfeld/llm-docs-builder/README.md

 ## Configuration File

-The recommended way to use llms-txt is with a `llms-txt.yml` config file.
+The recommended way to use llm-docs-builder is with a `llm-docs-builder.yml` config file.
 This allows you to:

 - ✅ Store all your settings in one place
 - ✅ Version control your llms.txt configuration